aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 docker-compose up
 ```

-For Finch start the application and database services in separate Docker containers using:
+Alternatively, if you're using Finch, run the following command to start the application and database services:

 ```bash
 finch compose up